15th Attack Squadron

-15th Attack Squadron is a United States Air Force unit assigned to the 432d Wing, 732nd Operations Group at Creech Air Force Base near Indian Springs, Nevada.
+The 15th Attack Squadron is a United States Air Force unit assigned to the 432d Wing, 732nd Operations Group at Creech Air Force Base near Indian Springs, Nevada.
 It flies the General Atomics MQ-9 Reaper remotely piloted aircraft.

-The 15th Attack Squadron was one of the first armed remotely piloted aircraft squadrons.
+It was the second of the Air Force's RQ-1 Predator remotely piloted aircraft squadrons.
 The squadron provides combatant commanders with persistent intelligence, surveillance and reconnaissance, full-motion video, and precision weapons employment.
 Global operations support continuous MQ-9 Reaper employment providing real-time actionable intelligence, strike, interdiction, close air support, and special missions to deployed war fighters.

-Mission

-The 15th Attack Squadron is currently in operation at Creech Air Force Base, Nevada, and was the second of the Air Force's RQ-1 Predator remotely piloted aircraft squadrons.

-The mission of the squadron is to provide theater commanders with deployable, long endurance, near real-time reconnaissance, surveillance and target acquisition to close the sensor-to-shooter time line.
-The squadron operates medium altitude multi-sensor platforms to locate, identify and report battlefield conditions to warfighters.
-It also collects, exploits and distributes imagery and intelligence products to theater CINCs and national-level leadership.
+The squadron operates medium altitude multi-sensor platforms.
+It also collects, exploits and distributes imagery and intelligence products to the Unified Combatant Commands and national-level leadership.

 History

 World War I

 The 15th Attack Squadron's origins go back to 8 May 1917, when it stood up as the 2d Aviation School Squadron at Hazelhurst Field, Long Island, New York.
 A little more than three months later, the squadron became the 15th Aero Squadron.
-The original mission of the squadron was part of the defense force for the New York City area, flying coastal patrols and as a flying training unit.
+The original mission of the squadron was as part of the New York City defenses, flying coastal patrols and as a flying training unit.
 The squadron was demobilized at Hazelhurst on 18 September 1919, after the end of World War I.